hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 * Public (K-12) Schools

 #Goals for Week 9
-1. Fork a GitHub Project
+1. Fork the GitHub Project
 1. Setup a Cloud9 Workspace that talks with your GitHub fork
 1. Do a basic Git command and push to GitHub